Geoff Westlake

 Picture

 Due to our communion services, many of us already know how Passover relates to our life in Christ (the prophesied Messiah).
-Likewise, so do the other feasts.
+Likewise, so do the other Feasts of the LORD, instituted in Lev23:1-44.
+Num29:12-34.
+Deut14-16.

-2) Christ is also the Unleavened Bread, broken, wrapped, and buried to return later.
+2) Christ is the Unleavened Bread, broken, wrapped, and buried to return later.

 3) Christ is the First Fruits of the resurrection.

-4) Christ’s Spirit is given at Pentecost /Weeks /Second Harvest, to gather Gentile believers as a second harvest.
+4) Christ's Spirit is given at Pentecost /Feast of Weeks /Second Harvest, to gather Gentile believers as a second harvest.

-So although not all Christians observe these feasts, we can celebrate that Israel's core Scriptural feasts are fulfilled by the Messiah who grafts us in to His Story.
-Thus these feasts can bind us together very deeply.
+Although Christians don't have to observe these feasts, we can celebrate that Israel's core Scriptural feasts are fulfilled by the Messiah who grafts us in to His Story.
+Thus these feasts can bind us together deeply.

 Israel's Fall Feasts